 One Day Tokyo Trip Itinerary- visit Tokyo in one day

 Get ready to head on to another famous area of Tokyo: Shibuya.
-You have several options of getting there.
+You have several options for getting there.
 You can walk straight down to Shibuya from Meiji Shrine, which will take around 15 minutes.
 Or, you can take a small detour and stroll through the wide and peaceful Yoyogi Park, right next to Meiji Shrine, to get to Shibuya.
 This option will take you an extra 5 to 10 minutes.
-If you’re tired of walking, head back to Harajuku station and ride the Yamanote line for one stop.
+If you’re tired of walking, head back to Harajuku Station and ride the Yamanote Line for one stop.

 17:40 Shibuya